ampyard/facequest/tutorial.md

 User having cloud storage plan can user this functionality, so that you do not need to manually upload reference photo every time.
 Just upload once and use anytime from cloud.

-From the menu go to the Reference faces tab there you will see the folder section for creating new folders.
-(This feature is available in cloud storage plan)
+From the menu go to the Reference faces tab there you will see the folder section for creating new folders(This feature is available in cloud storage plan).
 Type the name of the folder and click on the create button to create a new folder.

 <img class="img-fluid" src="./img/tutorial/upload-folders.jpg" alt="create-folder">